Drunken-Driving Charge Against Springsteen Dropped

 A National Park Service spokeswoman reportedly said Springsteen was cooperative with police.

-Springsteen’s attorney, Mitchell Ansell of Ansell, Zaro, Grimm & Aaron, did not immediately return a request for comment Wednesday, nor did prosecutors.
+Springsteen’s attorney, Mitchell Ansell of Ansell, Zaro, Grimm & Aaron, did not immediately return a request for comment Wednesday.
+Representatives for the prosecution meanwhile declined to comment.

 Springsteen has said in the past that he has eschewed heavy drinking because of its impact on his father.